Actipro/WPF-Controls/Documentation/topics/docking/docking-window-features/lifecycle-and-docking-management.md

 ## Preventing Document Windows from Auto-Destroying on Close

 By default, document windows are only alive while open and will destroy themselves after being closed.
-This is the default because normally once a document is closed, it is no longer needed unless the the end user specifically chooses to open it again, which may or may not ever occur.
+This is the default because normally once a document is closed, it is no longer needed unless the end user specifically chooses to open it again, which may or may not ever occur.

 You can alter this behavior by changing the [DockSite](xref:@ActiproUIRoot.Controls.Docking.DockSite).[AreDocumentWindowsDestroyedOnClose](xref:@ActiproUIRoot.Controls.Docking.DockSite.AreDocumentWindowsDestroyedOnClose) property to `false`.
 When `false`, document windows will continue to be associated with the [DockSite](xref:@ActiproUIRoot.Controls.Docking.DockSite) and will remain within its [DocumentWindows](xref:@ActiproUIRoot.Controls.Docking.DockSite.DocumentWindows) collection, allowing them to be retrived for later reopening.